seongjju/seongjju/README.md

 ## How I Think

-<sub>Focus on understanding data flow, automating repetitive tasks, and balancing performance with clarity.</sub>
+Focus on understanding data flow, automating repetitive tasks, and balancing performance with clarity.

 ---